 You don't have to be a highly trained salesperson to do well in a doula interview.
 You should be well-prepared, have a professional presence, and most of all, you should be authentic and true to yourself.
 Rather than fretting about how and whether you will "close the sale", think about what you can do to "open a relationship" with prospective clients and gain their trust.

-The following tips are steps you can take before, during, and after an interview to allow prospective clients to really get to know and trust you.
+The following tips are steps you can take before, during, and after the interview to allow prospective clients to really get to know and trust you.

 Gaining that doula client is a wonderful goal to have, yet I encourage you to use each interaction as a learning experience.
 Remember that you are interviewing them as much as they are interviewing you.
 Burnout can be prevented by selecting clients who are in alignment with your philosophy and personality.